 Born in Brooklyn, NY in 1957, Dr. Lander attended Stuyvesant High School in Manhattan.
 He earned a B.A. in mathematics from Princeton University in 1978 and a Ph.D. in mathematics from Oxford University in 1981, which he attended as a Rhodes Scholar.
 He was an assistant and associate professor of managerial economics at the Harvard Business School from 1981-1990.
 He served as a Whitehead Fellow from 1986-1989.
 In 1990, Dr. Lander became Professor of Biology at MIT and Member of the Whitehead Institute.
 He founded the Whitehead/MIT Center for Human Genome Research, which was both a flagship of and leading contributor to the HGP, and which also became a cornerstone of the new Broad Institute.

-Lander’s honors and awards include the MacArthur Foundation Prize Fellowship in 1987, the Woodrow Wilson Prize for Public Service from Princeton University in 1998, the City of Medicine Award in 2001, the Gairdner Foundation International Award of Canada in 2002, and the AAAS Award for Public Understanding of Science and Technology in 2004.
+Lander’s honors and awards include the MacArthur Foundation Prize Fellowship in 1987, the Woodrow Wilson Prize for Public Service from Princeton University in 1998, the City of Medicine Award in 2001, the Gairdner Foundation International Award of Canada in 2002, the AAAS Award for Public Understanding of Science and Technology in 2004, and the James R. Killian Jr. Faculty Achievement Award in 2016.
 He was named by Time Magazine as one of the 100 most influential people in the world in 2004 and by US News and World Report as one of America’s Top 20 Leaders in 2006.
 He was elected a member of the U.S. National Academy of Sciences in 1997 and of the U.S. Institute of Medicine in 1999.
 He has received honorary degrees from eight colleges and universities, and has served on governing and advisory boards for various government agencies, academic institutions, scientific societies and corporations.